IBM/MAX-Image-Segmenter/README.md

 The API server automatically generates an interactive Swagger documentation page.
 Go to `http://localhost:5000` to load it.
 From there you can explore the API and also create test requests.

-Use the `model/predict` endpoint to load a test image (you can use one of the test images from the `assets` folder) and get predicted segmentation map for the image from the API.
+Use the `model/predict` endpoint to load a test image (you can use one of the test images from the `samples` folder) and get predicted segmentation map for the image from the API.

 ![pic](/docs/swagger-screenshot.png "Swagger Screenshot")